Near-Optimal Parallel Approximate Counting via Sampling: Introduction

 \subsection{Estimating the Partition Ratio}

-The counting problem for Gibbs distributions can be formulated as the task of estimating the partition ratio $Q$ for chosen values $\betamin$ and $\betamax$ (often $\betamin = -\infty$).
-More specifically, we choose $\betamin$ so that $Z(\betamin)$ is trivial, and estimate $Z(\betamax)$ by estimating the ratio $Q$.
-Our main goal is to develop \emph{black-box} algorithms to estimate $Q$ using oracle access to the gross Gibbs distribution $\mu_{\beta}$ at query points $\beta \in [\betamin, \betamax]$.
-This approach is often referred to as \emph{simulated annealing} in the literature, reflecting the process of gradually varying the parameter $\beta$ from $\betamin$ to $\betamax$.
+Many counting problems can be reformulated in terms of the Gibbs partition ratio $Q$ for chosen values $\betamin$ and $\betamax$.
+Our goal is to develop \emph{black-box} algorithms to estimate $Q$ using oracle access to samples from the gross distribution $\mu_{\beta}$ at query points $\beta \in [\betamin, \betamax]$.
+This approach is often referred to as \emph{simulated annealing}, reflecting the process of gradually varying the parameter $\beta$ from $\betamin$ to $\betamax$.

-We define the \emph{sample complexity} to be the number of oracle queries.
-To measure the complexity, we assume that we are given known parameters $h, q \geq 2$ with